kb-dk/alto-to-tei-tools/README.md

 ```
 ./utilities/traverse-and-transform.pl --transform upgrade-alto-ns.xsl --directory data
 ```

-The process is slow, but the resulting ALTO v3.1 validates, and the TEI  documents generated validates.
+The process is slow.
+I have a fast workstation, but it will only run ~0.7 documents / second.
+The resulting ALTO v3.1 validates, and the TEI documents generated validates.

 ### 3. Validation is easy